CareTrust REIT (NASDAQ:CTRE) Updates FY 2021 Earnings Guidance

-CareTrust REIT (NASDAQ:CTRE) updated its FY 2021 earnings guidance on Monday.
+CareTrust REIT (NASDAQ:CTRE) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $1.490-$1.500 for the period.
 The company issued revenue guidance of -.

-Several research firms have weighed in on CTRE.
-Zacks Investment Research upgraded shares of CareTrust REIT from a hold rating to a buy rating and set a $24.00 target price for the company in a research note on Tuesday, November 2nd.
-Robert W. Baird began coverage on shares of CareTrust REIT in a research note on Thursday, October 7th.
-They set an outperform rating and a $23.00 target price for the company.
-Finally, Royal Bank of Canada lowered shares of CareTrust REIT from an outperform rating to a sector perform rating in a research note on Wednesday, August 11th.
-Two equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $24.38.
+CareTrust REIT (NASDAQ:CTRE) last announced its quarterly earnings results on Sunday, November 7th.
+The real estate investment trust reported $0.23 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.20 by $0.03.
+CareTrust REIT had a net margin of 45.92% and a return on equity of 9.16%.
+During the same period in the prior year, the company posted $0.34 EPS.
+On average, research analysts expect that CareTrust REIT will post 1.5 EPS for the current year.

-The firm also recently declared a quarterly dividend, which was paid on Friday, October 15th.
-Shareholders of record on Thursday, September 30th were issued a $0.265 dividend.
-This represents a $1.06 dividend on an annualized basis and a yield of 5.04%.
-The ex-dividend date of this dividend was Wednesday, September 29th.
-CareTrust REIT’s payout ratio is 120.46%.
+A number of equities analysts have commented on the stock.
+Royal Bank of Canada cut shares of CareTrust REIT from an outperform rating to a sector perform rating in a research note on Wednesday, August 11th.
+Zacks Investment Research raised shares of CareTrust REIT from a hold rating to a buy rating and set a $24.00 price objective for the company in a research note on Tuesday, November 2nd.
+Finally, Robert W. Baird assumed coverage on shares of CareTrust REIT in a research note on Thursday, October 7th.
+They issued an outperform rating and a $23.00 price objective for the company.
+Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of Buy and a consensus price target of $24.38.

 An institutional investor recently raised its position in CareTrust REIT stock.
-Morgan Stanley raised its holdings in CareTrust REIT, Inc. (NASDAQ:CTRE) by 74.4% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 720,863 shares of the real estate investment trust’s stock after acquiring an additional 307,505 shares during the quarter.
-Morgan Stanley owned 0.74% of CareTrust REIT worth $16,746,000 as of its most recent filing with the Securities and Exchange Commission.
-85.14% of the stock is currently owned by hedge funds and other institutional investors.
+Morgan Stanley raised its stake in CareTrust REIT, Inc. (NASDAQ:CTRE) by 74.4% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 720,863 shares of the real estate investment trust’s stock after buying an additional 307,505 shares during the period.
+Morgan Stanley owned about 0.74% of CareTrust REIT worth $16,746,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+85.14% of the stock is owned by institutional investors and hedge funds.

 CareTrust REIT Company Profile